CloudChi/FX-Framework/Error_Trapping_Returning.md

 ```
 ## Summary

-- In Frameworks, Errors are captured in subscripts, passed up subscript stack, and are handled by stopping normal execution and displaying error to user if appropriate.
+- In Frameworks, Errors are captured in subscripts, passed up subscript stack, and are handled by stopping normal execution and displaying error to user (if appropriate).

 [Back](Introduction.md) - [Next](Script_Functions_And_Types.md)